JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 Monetary amounts are the key abstraction of JSR 354. _Moneta_ hereby provides different implementations of amounts:

-* +Money+ represents a effective implementation, which is based on +java.math.BigDecimal+ internally for performing the arithmetic operations.
+* `Money` represents a effective implementation, which is based on `java.math.BigDecimal` internally for performing the arithmetic operations.
 The implementation is capable of supporting arbitrary precision and scale.
-* +FastMoney+ represents numeric representation that was optimized for speed.
-It represents a monetary amount only as a integral number of type +long+, hereby using a number scale of 100'000 (10^5).
+* `FastMoney` represents numeric representation that was optimized for speed.
+It represents a monetary amount only as a integral number of type `long`, hereby using a number scale of 100'000 (10^5).
-* +RoundedMoney+ finally provides an amount implementation that is implicitly rounded after each operation.
+* `RoundedMoney` finally provides an amount implementation that is implicitly rounded after each operation.

 #### Choosing an Implementation

-Basically, if the numeric capabilities of +FastMoney+ are sufficient for your use cases, you may use this type.
-If not sure, using +Money+ is in general safe. +RoundedMoney+ should only be used, if you are well aware of its usage, since the immediate rounding may produce unwanted side effects (invalid values).
+Basically, if the numeric capabilities of `FastMoney` are sufficient for your use cases, you may use this type.
+If not sure, using `Money` is in general safe. `RoundedMoney` should only be used, if you are well aware of its usage, since the immediate rounding may produce unwanted side effects (invalid values).

 #### Creating new Amounts

-As defined by the JSR's API you can access according +MonetaryAmountFactory+ for all types listed above to create new instances of amounts.
-E.g. instances of +FastMoney+ can be created as follows:
+As defined by the JSR's API you can access according `MonetaryAmountFactory` for all types listed above to create new instances of amounts.
+E.g. instances of `FastMoney` can be created as follows:

-_Creating instances of +FastMoney+ using the +Monetary+ singleton:_
+_Creating instances of `FastMoney` using the `Monetary` singleton:_
 ```java
 FastMoney m = Monetary.getAmountFactory(FastMoney.class).setCurrency("USD").setNumber(200.20).create();
 ```

 Additionally _Moneta_ also supports static factory methods on the types directly.
 So the following code is equivalent:

-_Creating instances of +FastMoney+ using the static factory method:_
+_Creating instances of `FastMoney` using the static factory method:_
 ```java
 FastMoney m = FastMoney.of(200.20, "USD");
 ```

-Creation of +Money+ instances is similar:
+Creation of `Money` instances is similar:

-_Creating instances of +Money+:_
+_Creating instances of `Money`:_
 ```java
 Money m1 = Monetary.getAmountFactory(Money.class).setCurrency("USD").setNumber(200.20).create();
 Money m2 = Money.of(200.20, "USD");